javicod92/podcast-player/README.md

 2) **Install dependencies:** npm install
 3) **Use the App**

-this project was deployed in: https://podcast-player-eight.vercel.app
+**This project was deployed in:** https://podcast-player-eight.vercel.app